Dave Brat: General election

-Brat faced Democratic nominee Jack Trammell, another professor at Randolph-Macon, and James Carr, the Libertarian candidate, in the November general election.
-Brat was favored because of the 7th's significant Republican leaning (the district had a Cook Partisan Voting Index of R+10, showing it to be the most Republican district in eastern Virginia).
+Brat faced Democratic nominee Jack Trammell, another professor at Randolph-Macon, and James Carr, a Libertarian candidate, in the November general election.
+Brat was favored to prevail because of the district's significant Republican enrollment advantage (the district had a Cook Partisan Voting Index of R+10, showing it to be the most Republican district in eastern Virginia).

-According to an article in The Boston Globe, Cantor announced plans to aid Brat by resigning from the United States Congress on August 18, so that a special election for the balance of Cantor's seventh term could be held on the same day as the general election for a full two-year term.
-Thus the winner, in a race in which Brat was favored, would take office with two months' more seniority over other first-term Republicans elected in the 2014 midterm elections and the ability to participate in the lame-duck session of Congress.
+Cantor announced plans to aid Brat by resigning from the United States Congress on August 18 so that a special election for the balance of Cantor's seventh term could be held on the same day as the general election for a full two-year term.
+Because of Cantor's move, the winner of the November election would take office with two months' more seniority than other first-term Republicans elected in the 2014 midterm elections.
+Furthermore, the winner would be able to participate in the 2014 lame-duck session of Congress.

-Brat defeated Trammell in that election, with 60.83% of the vote to Trammell's 36.95%.
-Carr finished third, with 2.09% of the vote.
+Brat prevailed in the November 4 special election, winning 60.83% of the vote to Trammell's 36.95%.

 2016

-A court-ordered redistricting significantly changed the 7th's configuration.
-It lost its share of Richmond to the neighboring 4th District; the 7th and its predecessors had included all or part of Richmond for over a century (it had been numbered as the 3rd District before 1993).
-It also lost Hanover County to the 1st District.
+A court-ordered redistricting significantly changed the configuration of the 7th district.
+It lost its share of the city of Richmond to the neighboring 4th District; the 7th district and its predecessors had included all or part of Richmond for over a century (it had been numbered as the 3rd District before 1993).
+The district also lost Hanover County to the 1st District.

-Brat defeated Democrat Eileen Bedell with 57.7% of the vote in the general election on November 8, 2016.
+Brat defeated Democrat Eileen Bedell, 57.5% to 42.2%, in the general election on November 8, 2016.

 2018

 Brat ran for a third term in 2018 against Henrico native and former CIA officer Abigail Spanberger.
 The race was rated "Safe Republican" by the nonpartisan Cook Political Report until October 13, 2017, when Cook updated the rating to "Likely Republican."
 On February 8, 2018, the rating was changed to "Leans Republican," and on July 7, 2018, the race was rated a "Toss-up."

 During an October 2018 debate, Brat characterized Spanberger as a disciple of Nancy Pelosi.
 Brat referred to Pelosi 25 times, according to The Washington Post, drawing laughs from the audience and the widely reported rejoinder, "Abigail Spanberger is my name."

-Brat ultimately lost to Spanberger, 48.4% to 50.4%, due in part to a large swing in the district's shares of Henrico and Chesterfield counties, traditional Republican strongholds.
+Brat ultimately lost to Spanberger, 50.3% to 48.4%, due in part to a large swing in the district's shares of Henrico and Chesterfield counties, traditional Republican strongholds.
 While Brat carried five of the district's seven counties, Spanberger defeated him in Henrico and Chesterfield by a combined 30,600 votes, five times the overall margin of 6,600 votes.